Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![Bottom Center](img/en/bottom_center.jpg)

 In the bottom center is the most important part of the user interface.
 It shows your health (red bubble) as well as your endurance (orange bars over the bubble).
-Besides that it shows you your skills and their cooldown and current boons and conditions that might apply to you.
+Besides that it shows you your skills, skill cooldowns, current boons and current conditions.
 A bit over that you see the casting-bar.
 It shows how far you are in casting your current spell/attack.

 > A red bar under a skill indicates whether the enemy is in range or not.
 >